 Before attending any auction, it’s critical to know what you need on your lot.
 This all starts with knowing your best sellers, your fastest sellers, and the vehicles on which you make the highest profits.

-Some car appraisal tools also come with built-in inventory management, making this task rather simple.
+Some car appraisal tools also come with built-in inventory data, making this task rather simple.
 Looking at your past sales trends, these tools can even tell you which type of vehicles you need to stock up on.